hpgavin/HPGdaac/doc/PREEMPT_RT-patch-PiOS-20240219.md

  CONFIG_HZ_1000=y
  CONFIG_HZ=1000
 ```
-* if `CONFIG_LOCALVERSION` is not `"-v7l"` then something went wrong with this configuration step.
+* If `CONFIG_LOCALVERSION` is *not* `"-v7l"` then something went wrong with this configuration step.
-double check that the edits in `/boot/firmware/config.txt` (presuming the bookworm release) from step 0(b) are still in place and re-do step 3.
+Double check that the edits in
+`/boot/firmware/config.txt` (presuming the bookworm release) from step 0(b) are still in place and re-do step 3.
-* otherwise, edit `.config` to read ...
+* Otherwise, edit `.config` to read ...
 ```
 CONFIG_LOCALVERSION="-v7l-rt"
 ```